 Examples of when Incident Reports should be distributed to other Member States

-The following are examples where Incident Reports should be distributed:
+The following are examples where Incident Reports should be distributed.
+In all cases, the flag State of the vessel (if it is an EU MS) should also be informed:

 Two ships collide at sea, and after being inspected by the crew, one resumes its voyage.
 Whatever the ship reports to the coastal station, Member States along the planned route should be notified that the ship is approaching their waters, and that it was involved in a collision.

 A ship reports that it has a list as a result of cargo shift due to bad weather (grain, loss of containers, etc.).
 Should the ship continue its voyage, the Member States along its planned route should be informed.

-A Member State detects a ship that is causing pollution at sea (oil pollution is and the identification is unambiguous).
+A Member State detects a ship that is causing pollution at sea (oil pollution is confirmed, and the identification is unambiguous).
 Again, the ship should be reported to the Member States along its planned route.

 While transiting a declared VTS area, a ship behaves in a way which may compromise maritime safety (infringes the COLREG’s, or does not report to, or reply to, calls from a coastal station, etc.).
 Such a ship should also be reported to the Member States along its planned route.